San Francisco United Democratic Club

 Section 3.
 Purpose

-Develop an engaged membership base inclusive of all Democrats in San Francisco, and purposefully develop new leaders with a strong bias to act in public service.
+Develop an engaged membership inclusive of all Democrats in San Francisco based on philanthropic, civic, and political service, and purposefully develop new leaders with a strong bias to act in public service.

 ARTICLE II.
 MEMBERSHIP & MEETINGS